 So I gave birth to my third “baby”, Cosmopolitan Currymania, arising from my love for food, writing and photography.
 This blog gives me a feel of being reincarnated: this is my life’s journey with my passion.

-- Starting July 2016, hosts Bengali Meal Popups in Mumbai, to propagate the flavours of Bengal, particularly the forgotten Bengali recipes.
+- Hosted Bengali Meal Popups in Mumbai, to propagate the flavours of Bengal, particularly the forgotten Bengali recipes.
 Cooked at professional kitchens too, including Rennaissance Mumbai and Taj Lands End Bandra.

 - Winner of Vir Sanghvi’s #BloggerDreamTeam 2015 in the “Food and Travel” category, by Blogmint.
 Ranked by Vir Sanghvi as #1 food blogger in India after competing with 1,200 bloggers in food and travel categories.